IBM/Blockchain-for-maintaining-Digital-Assets/README.md

   <img width="1000" src="https://user-images.githubusercontent.com/8854447/71941831-28063f00-3189-11ea-9f02-dfe2f78a6cbb.png">
 </div>

-You can have a look at the Introduction and Demo video under the [Watch the videos](#watch-the-videos) section for examples of actions that can be taken within the application.
+You can have a look at the [Introduction and Demo video](#watch-the-video---introduction-and-demo) for examples of actions that can be taken within the application.

 # Extending the code pattern